Strongly dipolar molecular Bose-Einstein condensates: From few- to many-body physics: Acknowledgments

 \section{Acknowledgments}

 The authors thank Kasper Rønning Pedersen for valuable input on the pseudopotential interactions, and Xing-Yan Chen and Jing-Lun Li for helpful comments on the manuscript.
 We acknowledge discussions with Hans Peter B\"uchler, Tobias Ilg and Krzysztof Jachymski, as well as with the participants of the workshop ``New directions in cold and ultracold chemistry'' at the Lorentz Center Leiden.
 This work was performed in part at the workshop ``Cold and ultracold molecules for fundamental physics and many-body quantum science'' at Aspen Center for Physics, which is supported by National Science Foundation grant PHY-2210452.
 J.H.\ gratefully acknowledges support by the MIT Pappalardo Fellowships in Physics and financial support by the Vector Stiftung (project No.\ P2021-0114).
 T.K.\ acknowledges NWO VIDI (Grant ID 10.61686/AKJWK33335).
 D.W.\ is supported by the Hong Kong RGC General Research Fund (Grants 14301620 and 14302722) and the Collaborative Research Fund (Grant No.\ C4050-23G).
-S.W.\ acknowledges support from an NSF CAREER Award (Award No.\ 1848466), an NSF Single Investigator Award (Award No.\ 2409747), an AFOSR Single Investigator Award (Award No.\ FA9550-25-1-0048), and a grant from the Gordon and Betty Moore Foundation (Award No.\ GBMF12340).
+S.W.\ acknowledges support from the Gordon and Betty Moore Foundation (Award No.\ GBMF12340).
 T.L.\ acknowledges funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation program (Grant agreement No.\ 949431) and from Carl Zeiss Foundation.
 T.P. and T.L. acknowledge funding by the Austrian Science Fund (FWF) 10.55776/COE1 and the European Union (NextGen- erationEU).